 Hopi Lands lie on a 2.5 million acre reservation, surrounded by the Navajo Nation.
 These mesas have perhaps the oldest known, continuously occupied community in the United States.
 Oraibi, at least 1000 years old, looks similar to what it did when the Spaniards arrived in the early 1600’s, though now sitting atop the ruins of the former stonework homes.
-Throughout the mesas and 14 villages, today’s homes are either stone or, more recently, unpainted grey cinder blocks.
+Throughout the mesas and 14 villages, today’s homes are either stone or, more recently, unpainted grey cinder blocks or wood framed homes.
 Multiple shades of yellow, from orange gold to Venetian yellow imbue the surrounding rock and boulder landscape, backgrounds to the dark green scrub pines on the mesas.

 Timeless, mystical, and elevated … might offer somewhat accurate initial concepts, when trying to grasp an awareness regarding the Hopi People.
 Although, the term Hopi, at best, describes a general area of northeastern Arizona, where there are somewhat similar villages on three mesas, and the traditional Peoples of these mesas live in villages that share a mostly common heritage and language, which is basically agreed upon but practiced as each sees the need to perform it.

 A few things that can be said about them—the Hopi are matriarchal.
 Upon marrying, the man goes to live with the woman’s family, adopting her clan.
 They are a sovereign, if dependent nation to the Federal Government, with each village considering itself sovereign or independent within the tribe.
 Each village has a chief who leads the day to day governing of the village.
 A person’s family belongs to a clan, and these are led by a headman who takes on the role of spiritual leadership.